Updated: Feb 2017

 For those of you who live in Edmonton, Canada or Quebec, there’s a new radar gun showing up called the MRCD which is very difficult to detect.
 There will be a third antenna that will be released shortly that will add support for detecting the MRCD and you’ll be able to plug this into your ALP as well.

 This antenna is not completely immune to radar detector detectors, but it is almost stealth.
-It’s detectable only about 24 feet away from the front.
-From behind it is undetectable.
+It’s detectable only about 24 feet away from the front and if the officer is driving directly towards you.
+If they’re at an angle or driving past you, they won’t get an alert.
+From behind it is also undetectable, though they may get an alert if you’re running a rear antenna too and the pull up behind you in traffic.
+To learn more, watch this video.
 If you require full stealth capability, you’ll want to look into one of the M3-based antennas.

 If you’re getting this antenna, you will also need to pick up either the Hifi module ($99) or the Bluetooth module ($99).
 You can also get both.
 The Hifi module will give you an external speaker to let you know if you’re getting hit with laser vs. radar, what band you’re hit with, to hear a rampup, and so on.
 The buzzer in the standard control pad isn’t enough.
 You can also get the bluetooth module to play audio through your phone’s speaker (or your car stereo if you pair your phone with your car’s stereo).
 If you do a fair amount of driving in the city, I would definitely recommend the BT module at minimum because you can add GPS lockouts using the app on your phone.
 Your phone can also be used to show you the frequency of the signal you’re getting which is helpful information.